ConnorWiseman/ta-cs313-php-s18/README.md

 # CS313 - Heroku PHP Application Setup

-See also the instuctions in I-Learn and Heroku's official example repository at  [heroku/php-getting-started](https://github.com/heroku/php-getting-started).
+See also the instuctions in I-Learn, the course's boilerplate repository at [roblyon/cs313-php](https://github.com/roblyon/cs313-php), and Heroku's official example repository at  [heroku/php-getting-started](https://github.com/heroku/php-getting-started).

-As of Spring Semester 2018, these instructions are somewhat outdated.
-The course no longer explicitly has students install a local development environment.
-This material is merely supplemental.
+As of Spring Semester 2018, these instructions are somewhat outdated:

+* &#x1F34E; The course no longer explicitly has students install a local development environment.
+* &#x1F34E; This material is merely supplemental.
+* &#x1F34E; This material does **not** constitute a course requirement.
+* &#x1F34E; Following this material does **not** replace a working application at Heroku.

+Whether students set up a local development environment or not, _all_ students are still expected to have their project working out at Heroku.
+A local development environment only helps speed up development time.
+Students should still:

+* &#x1F34F; Push their code to Heroku.
+* &#x1F34F; Test their application at Heroku.
+* &#x1F34F; Develop for Heroku, not locally.

 ## Before beginning